RobotLocomotion/pytorch-dense-correspondence/doc/data_organization.md

-# Data management in pytorch-dense-correspondence
+# Data Organization in pytorch-dense-correspondence

 The purpose of this doc is to describe our workflow for where all data should be stored, its format, directory structure, etc.